Tracy had all eyes on her, and what did she do with her fantastic, money-making opportunity? Nothing.

 Ash is on Khloe’s radar, and she suggested they share audiences and reach goals together!

-Crazy muthafuckin’ value on tap.
-Overflowing.
-I mean, c’mon, the above list shows how models can offer so much… and make so much money.
+Crazy overflowing value on tap.
+I mean, c’mon, the section above shows how models can offer so much… and make so much money.
 It kills me to see models who won’t use them.

 Experiment!
 Try some and find ones that feel right to you…

-Then the next step is to make those better and better.
+The next step is to make those better and better.
 Build campaigns and teams around them.
 Turn them into opportunities to show off your best work.
+Please build systems around anything that’s working for you.
 I want more models doing well and ryzing up.

 They didn’t teach this stuff when I was in school.
 They taught ‘balance sheets.’
 I had to learn it through hard knocks, studying legends, and mentors like my friend, Evan Carmichael.

-Many successful models really took off when they started helping a charity or standing up for a cause.
+Many successful models took off by helping a charity or standing up for a cause.
 It’s an awesome thing to do.
 Tyra Banks, Audrey Hepburn, Linda Taylor and more have all gone this route.

 The magic is simple: Support something you believe in, and watch people find you and shower you with appreciation for it.